-Applications for the 2018 FEAL Mentoring Initiative are now open.
+Applications for the 2018 FEAL Mentoring Initiative closed Friday 8 June.

-Following the continued success of the FEAL Mentoring Initiative, we are delighted to announce the launch of our fourth Mentoring Initiative.
+Following the continued success of the FEAL Mentoring Initiative, we were delighted to announce the launch of our fourth Mentoring Initiative.
 The 2018/19 Initiative will run from May 2018 to May 2019.

 (2) Please email me, registering your interest in participating in the program.

 (b) A brief outline of the objective(s) you would like to achieve from the program.

 This information will assist us in matching you to a mentor.